-However, multivariate analyses have shown that two cleavages are likely to arise.
-First, individuals with materialistic, nationalist and political right-wing orientations especially rejected Europeanisation of national welfare systems.
-One might expect rightwing parties to fight Europeanisation of social policy in their national political systems as well as in the European Parliament.
+However, multivariate analyses have shown that two cleavages are likely to arise: First, individuals with materialistic, nationalist and political right-wing orientations especially rejected Europeanisation of the national welfare systems.
+One may expect that right-wing parties will fight Europeanisation of social policy in national political systems as well as in the European Parliament.
 However, the size of the effect of the regression coefficients indicates that these conflict structures are only moderate.
 Accordingly, the likelihood of politicisation of this conflict seems rather low.